cjiang18/stochastic-delay-differential-equation/README.tex.md

 # Lyapunov spectrum
 The Lyapunov specturm is very useful in determining types of attractors.
 Negative Lyapunov spectra mean **stable** attractors, and positive Lyapunov spectra mean **unstable** attractors, and Lyapunov spectra with both positive and negative values mean **strange** attractors.

-Although the delay equation $X:[-\tau,0]\rightarrow\mathbb{R}$ is infinite dimensional, we estimate lyapunov spectrum using finite points to approximate.
+Although the delay function $X:[-\tau,0]\rightarrow\mathbb{R}$ is infinite dimensional, we estimate lyapunov spectrum using finite points to approximate.

-For the purpose of more robust computation, we use $N=\tau/$
+For the purpose of more robust computation, we use $N=\tau/dt$ points to represent the function.
+Since *dt* is usually set
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTExNTQ1Mzg2NTYsLTE0MDUwODM3MTEsLT
+eyJoaXN0b3J5IjpbMjA2MDQ2MjQ0MCwtMTQwNTA4MzcxMSwtMT
-EzNjc4MTc3NzEsLTgwMjU4NTI3MSw0NzMzNzAwODFdfQ==
+M2NzgxNzc3MSwtODAyNTg1MjcxLDQ3MzM3MDA4MV19
 -->